AVAnnotate/documentation/pages/events.md

 ![Image 7](../../assets/eventimage7.png)

 If adding AV items for an [offline project](https://avannotate.github.io/documentation/pages/offline/), toggle the File type to `Offline`.
-Then create a path to your offline AV item by renaming the AV item URL with a forward slash, the "media" directory name, another forward slash, and the AV file name.
+Then create a path to the offline AV item by renaming the AV item URL with a forward slash, the "media" directory name, another forward slash, and the AV file name.

 ![Image 8](../../assets/eventimage8.png)